we are fearless radical love.

-WEL is an invitation only offering of Universal Partnership (UP) and led by master trainer, coach, and facilitator, rusia mohiuddin. a 2-year teacher training program, WEL centers the leadership of BIWOC to lead, teach, and heal in our communities and movements.
+WEL is an invitation only offering of Universal Partnership (UP) and led by master trainer, coach, and facilitator, rusia mohiuddin.
+A 2-year, certified embodied leadership and coaching training program, WEL centers the leadership of black and brown women, femmes, and non-binary peoples to coach, teach, and heal in our communities and movements.

 our work is funded & supported by Robert Sterling Clark Foundation.

 rusia n. mohiuddin is a master trainer, facilitator, coach, and strategist who pioneered the integration of somatics into an organizing framework. drawing from her experiences in life and in movement work, she has developed a coaching and training model specifically designed to serve women of colour.

 this model of coaching centers humanity & is driven by practices of change that acutely align with who & how we want to be in the world. embodied coaching integrates both how unique experiences shape individual as well as integrating a model of how we tend to change, intentionally & unintentionally.

 WEL students engage in, practice, learn to facilitate and train on a growing number of core methodologies, specifically created for the WEL community.
 This work serves first as a grounding in lived experiences of transformation, then as a springboard for people to take those experiences to create models & methodologies of their own to use in their own communities.

 Being Embodied Authentic Teachers (BEAT) is a convening of wel cohort leaders to harness the collective wisdom of the wel community and to ensure that, as wel grows, the community remains connected and accountable to one another.